m-schmailzl/nut-upsd/README.md

 The file `/etc/nut/email_messages.json` contains the subjects and messages of the notification emails.\
 You can provide your own messages by mounting your own file.

-You have to set your smtp server by either providing `/etc/msmtprc` (read-only) or using the following environment variables:
+You have to set your smtp server by either providing `/etc/msmtprc` or using the following environment variables:

 * `SMTP_HOST` - Hostname of the SMTP server